 This is why…

-Prior to “officially” applying for a life insurance policy, you’re going to want to make sure that you’re working with a life insurance agent who is not only familiar with your medical condition but also if familiar with how different life insurance companies “underwrite” for your condition.
+Prior to “officially” applying for a life insurance policy, you’re going to want to make sure that you’re working with a life insurance agent who is not only familiar with your medical condition but also familiar with how different life insurance companies “underwrite” for your condition.
 This brings us to the last topic that we wanted to take a moment and discuss with you here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?